YouweGit/PimcoreObjectBridge/README.md

 The bridge table would be GarageCar.
 GarageCar would have a (single) HREF field to Car.

+Fields for example tables:

+Garage
+* name
+* location

+GarageCar
+* totalQuantity
+* availableQuantity

+Car
+* type
+* brand
+* price

+A certain car can be present in multiple garages, in different quantities.

 ### Todo's:

 * Option to add custom add new object window (now default add functionality)